async-labs/builderbook/README.md

 ## Learn how to build this app from scratch
 We wrote [this book](https://builderbook.org/books/builder-book/introduction) that teaches you how to build the web app in this repository from scratch.
-We wrote the book with Markdown, sync it with Github, and sell it - all done with this web app.

 In the book, you'll start from 0 lines of code in Chapter 1 and end up with over 12,000 lines of code by Chapter 9.